 - The Body Shop, true to its pioneering spirit, combines innovation, sensory experience and performance, while maintaining their values, in particular with regard to fair trade and environmental protection.
 In fact, it is the first brand to have introduced fair trade into the Beauty industry.
 Its products are distributed mainly through a network of exclusive boutiques.

 An integrated production mode

 A guarantee of quality and traceability, this model makes it possible to reduce risks and optimize the industrial tool.
 A single unit, the Operations Division, steers worldwide production and product distribution.
-It unites 7 lines of business − purchasing, packaging, production, quality, logistics, environment, hygiene and safety − and it oversees the whole production chain, from purchasing raw materials to product delivery.
+It unites 7 lines of business − sourcing, production, quality, environment-health & safety, supply chain, packaging & development, and real estate − and it oversees the whole production chain, from purchasing raw materials to product delivery.